 Most of our dogs have a sad story to tell and some have suffered through years of neglect or abuse.
 We hope that you too are willing to give an opportunity for a better life to all of our dogs by supporting them through donations.

 Without these funds, our rescue efforts would not be possible.
 Thank You.

 Returning a Halfway Home Adopted Dog.

 If you should need to return a dog that you have adopted from Halfway Home Dog Rescue we will always try to help.
 As our kennel spaces are usually full, and we often have dogs from death row waiting to come in, there may be a wait for a kennel space (this may take up to 4 weeks).

 If you should need to rehome your dog we will put a photo and write-up on our website of the dog which, as we have a lots of people regularly viewing, can work very well in helping to find a new home for your dog.
 To help us continue our work, we would appreciate a small donation for this.
-Please email a brief write up, including your contact details and send a good photo to firstname.lastname@example.org
+Please email a full write up, including your contact details and send some good photo's to firstname.lastname@example.org